|Major Groups > Gilled Mushrooms > Pink-Spored > Entolomatoid Mushrooms|

 by Michael Kuo

 The mushrooms in this group have pink spore prints, gills that are attached to the stem, and spores that are angular, warted, or ribbed.
 For the most part they are saprobes that help decompose forest litter, which means that they usually grow on the ground.
-The pink-spored mushrooms in Pluteus, by contrast, are wood-rottting saprobes found on decaying logs (additionally, their gills are free from the stem and their spores are elliptical and smooth).
-Recent research indicates that at least one Entoloma species, Entoloma abortivum, can be a parasite on another mushroom, Armillaria mellea.
+The pink-spored mushrooms in Pluteus, by contrast, are wood-rotting saprobes found on decaying logs (additionally, their gills are free from the stem and their spores are ellipsoid).
+At least one Entoloma species, Entoloma abortivum, can be a parasite on another mushroom, Armillaria mellea.

 Baroni, T. J. (1990).
 Entolomataceae in eastern North America I: new species of Claudopus and Rhodocybe from the southern Appalachian Mountains.
 Mycotaxon 36: 313–323.